taboola/goreplay/README.md

 * [Granify](http://granify.com) - AI backed SaaS solution that enables online retailers to maximise their sales
 * And many more!

-If you are using Gor we are happy add you to the list and share your story, just write to: hello@goreplay.org
+If you are using Gor, we are happy to add you to the list and share your story, just write to: hello@goreplay.org

 ## Author